Step 1: Preparing Your Request

 Retired/Discharged/Separated after 1999: smb.manpower.mmrp-10@usmc.mil

-For your own medical record –
+For your own medical record (the Marine Corps does not maintain medical records) -

 Retired/Discharged/Separated before May 1, 1994: www.archives.gov/veterans